Zoom10p/globe-Grade/README.md

-it's a travel & tourism website mainly for students.\n technologies were used in this website are - #HTML, #CSS, #JAVASCRIPT
+it's a travel & tourism website mainly for students.
+technologies were used in this website are - #HTML, #CSS, #JAVASCRIPT